anttisalonen/progbook/rst/guess_start.rst

 To break this down in tasks:

 1. Write the HTML for the "start new game" page.
-This page should have a HTML form for capturing user input, and pressing the button to submit the form should lead the user to the guessing game page.
+This page should have an HTML form for capturing user input, and pressing the button to submit the form should lead the user to the guessing game page.
 2. Update our server code to serve the new HTML for some URL.
 3. Modify our guessing game HTML and JS such that it reads the user name and maximum number from server parameters.
 4. Handle any possible GET parameters in our server code such that they'll be used to fill the guessing game page template.